immersivecognition/uxf-tutorial/part-0/README.md

 ## Required reading

-Before completing this tutorial you should have a good understanding of Unity.
+Before completing this tutorial you should have some basic experience with Unity.
 First work through the [Unity roll-a-ball tutorial](https://learn.unity.com/project/roll-a-ball-tutorial).
-For more experience, try to recreate a classic game like Pong, Pac-man, Minesweeper, Tetris etc using Unity.
+For more experience, try to recreate a classic game like Pong, Pac-man, Minesweeper, Tetris, Flappy Bird, etc using Unity.

 Then, you should read the open access [UXF Paper](https://github.com/immersivecognition/unity-experiment-framework) and the [UXF GitHub Page](https://github.com/immersivecognition/unity-experiment-framework).